morethan987/hugo_main/content/blog/ubuntu-note/index.en.md

 ./install.sh # Re-run the installation script
 ```

+## Fcitx 5

+Main reference: [Install and Configure Fcitx 5 Chinese Input Method on Ubuntu](https://muzing.top/posts/3fc249cf/).
+I initially considered using Sogou Input Method, but the official installation process seemed overly complicated, and it also required installing Fcitx 5.
+So, I figured I might as well just use Fcitx 5 directly.

+To be honest, I was reluctant to use Fcitx at first 🥲 because its interface is so "plain" that it’s hard to accept.
+I believe the author of the blog post above must have felt the same way 👆.

 ## Using Windows Fonts

 Approach: Copy font files from Windows to Ubuntu’s dedicated font directory, assign appropriate permissions, refresh Ubuntu’s font cache, and load the new fonts.